 - Non-resident — This category includes those who do not meet either of the requirements listed above.
 Note, however, that foreign national employees are usually considered Non-Permanent Residents once they have landed in Japan and have organized the necessary paperwork to begin employment.

-How much tax will I need to pay?
+How much will I need to pay as Japan Expat Taxes?

-Currently, the national income rates that apply to both permanent and non-permanent residents are as
+For 2020, the national income rates that apply to both permanent and non-permanent residents are as follows for Japan expat taxes:

 An additional surtax of 2.1% of earnings is also included in addition to income tax rate you are required to pay (i.e. the above the amount in the table).
 In addition to income tax, both permanent and non-permanents residents are required to pay an “Inhabitants Tax”.
 This tax is a combination of the prefectural and municipal rates applicable to where you reside and generally works out to be a flat 10%.